robhowe-A/RandomWebBits/README.md

-Main branch hosted on [Netlify](https://randomwebbits.com/)
+Main branch hosted on Netlify at [https://randomwebbits.com/](https://randomwebbits.com/)

 # Random Web Bits

 **What is it?** A fun project to host short articles about the web and web development.
-**What does it do?** It's a website in development, currently hosted on Netlify.
-It showcases HTML, CSS, JS knowledge and modern web development techniques.
+**What does it do?** A website in development hosted on Netlify showcases modern web development techniques of HTML, CSS, and JS.
+This type of website is static, whereby all the code running the site is run in the browser.

+- Developers:
+  > Create a [codespace](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository) (from the green dropdown) to utilize GitHub's container-enabled development platform.
+Be sure to increase the CPU specs for faster load-times.
+- &lt;RandomWebBits&gt;
+  > The website's code is in full in this repository.

 ---